 Ny state settles fraud lawsuit vs. former Aig Ceo Greenberg

-New York Attorney General Eric Schneiderman says a securities fraud lawsuit involving the former chief executive of insurance company American International Group Inc. has been settled.
-Greenberg was accused of manipulating AIG's accounting records in 2000 and 2001 to hide hundreds of millions of dollars in losses from investors.
+A 12-year legal battle between state prosecutors and the former chief executive of insurance company American International Group Inc. has been settled, both parties announced Friday.
+A lawsuit claimed ex-AIG chief executive Maurice "Hank" Greenberg and ex-chief financial officer Howard Smith had manipulated AIG's accounting records in 2000 and 2001 to hide hundreds of millions of dollars in losses from investors.

 Add your comments below